rohanpadhye/blog/_posts/2020-04-01-On-The-Origin-Of-Programs.md

 Regardless of the philosophical debate, it turns out that the origin problem, when treated purely computationally, is **undecidable** in general.
 A proof follows.

 Let's assume that the origin problem is actually decidable.
-In that case, there exists an algorithm `had_beginning(P, s)`, which takes as input a program `P` and a running state `s`---such as the current program counter, and values of all varables / registers / memory locations----and returns `true` if the program has been executing from its entry point and `false` if the program has been running forever.
+In that case, there exists an algorithm `had_beginning(P, s)`, which takes as input a program `P` and a running state `s`---such as the current program counter, and values of all varables / registers / memory locations---and returns `true` if the program has been executing from its entry point and `false` if the program has been running forever.

 Now, given any program `P`, we can construct an augmented program `P'` as follows:
 ```
-Line 1 | program P`:
+Line 1 | program P':
 Line 2 |    run P
 Line 3 |    run P   // s' is an intermediate state inside this call
 ```